How Can a Birth Injury Attorney Help Me?

 - Vacuum extraction injuries

-If you believe that your child’s injury was a result of negligent care, contact a birth injury attorney to learn more about your legal options.
+If you believe that your child’s injury was a result of negligent care, talk to one of our registered nurses to learn more about next steps.

 Birth Injuries and Medical Malpractice